Peer-reviewed Publications

 Working Papers

-Examining Heterogeneity in the Supplemental Nutrition Assistance Program Benefit Cycle - Job Market Paper [Draft Available Upon Request]
+Examining Heterogeneity in the Supplemental Nutrition Assistance Program Benefit Cycle: A Finite Mixture Approach - Job Market Paper [Draft Available here.]

 Works in Progress